cosmos/cosmos-sdk/x/bank/README.md

 ## Params

-The bank module stores it's params in state with the prefix of `0x05`, it can be updated with governance or the address with authority.
+The bank module stores its params in state with the prefix of `0x05`, it can be updated with governance or the address with authority.

 * Params: `0x05 | ProtocolBuffer(Params)`